 Faulty Handrails and Stairwells

 When you go onto someone else's property or onto public property, you do not expect to get hurt.
 Unfortunately, not all property owners take seriously their duty to keep their premises reasonably safe for visitors.
 One type of dangerous property condition concerns faulty handrails and stairwells.
 A faulty handrail or stairwell can cause a huge spill, sometimes from a great height, and result in catastrophic injuries.
-If you have been hurt on another party’s property in Los Angeles, you can contact the premises liability lawyers at Sharifi Firm to explore your options.Holding a Property Owner Accountable for a Faulty Handrail or Stairwell
+If you have been hurt on another party’s property, you can contact the Los Angeles premises liability lawyers at Sharifi Firm to explore your options.Holding a Property Owner Accountable for a Faulty Handrail or Stairwell

 A California accident victim claiming damages under a theory of premises liability must prove that the defendant owned, occupied, leased, or controlled the property where the accident occurred, the defendant was negligent in maintaining the property, the plaintiff was hurt, and the defendant's negligence was a substantial factor in causing the plaintiff's injuries.